hc-sc-ocdo-bdpd/Python_Container_Demo/isolation-example/README.md

 ## Introduction
 This folder demonstrates how to set up Docker containers with network isolation using the `--network none` flag.
 This approach helps mitigate risks when working with unknown packages and models.
 The example includes configuration files and tests to ensure the container cannot access any network resources.

+Additionally, this setup includes dropping all Linux capabilities to further enhance security.
+Capability dropping ensures that the container has the least privileges necessary to operate, reducing the potential attack surface.

 ## Install VSCode Remote Development Extension
 - Open Visual Studio Code.
 - Access the Extensions view by clicking on the Extensions icon in the Activity Bar on the side of the window, or by pressing `Ctrl+Shift+X`.